shakil-rahman/SRE_Cloud_computing_AWS/README.md

 # CMD will run the command, in this case to launch the image when we create a container
 CMD ["nginx", "-g", "daemon off;"]
 ```
-### Test the Image Locally to Ensure it Works
+- Test the Image Locally to Ensure it Works
 - If it runs then you can push it to Dockerhub

-### Other Containerisation Platforms
+- Other Containerisation Platforms:
     - Crio - Rocket - Docker

 ## Docker API
 Tutorial: https://www.youtube.com/watch?v=f0lMGPB10bM&ab_channel=LesJackson